basho/basho_docs/source/languages/en/riakts/using/querying.md

 Before you begin querying, there are some guidelines to keep in mind:

 * You can use Unicode as well as ASCII.
-* You must query in UTC/UNIX epochs.
+* You must query in UTC/UNIX epoch milliseconds.
   * The parser will treat '2015-12-08 14:00 EDT' as a character literal/string/varchar.
 * 2i index will not work with Riak TS.
 * `riak search` will not work with Riak TS.